 1. FBI fix and framing.

-- The FBI framed me in the act of website retaliation (1.3) and tried to use me as a shield to avoid contact with victims and evidence.
+- The FBI framed me in the act of website retaliation (1.3) with the intention of

 1.1.
-While this is mostly about Paul Harold Doughty, former owner president of First State Bank Altus OK and his partner, Fred Don Anderson, charged in the criminal trial OKWD 5:15-cr-00085.
-Anderson copped a plea on one count, and a jury convicted Doughty on 10 counts of bank fraud and conspiracy depite the DOJ's efforts to undermine its case.
+While this is mostly about Paul Harold Doughty, former owner and president of First State Bank Altus OK, and his partner, Fred Don Anderson, charged in the criminal trial OKWD 5:15-cr-00085.
+Anderson copped a plea on one count, and a jury convicted Doughty on 10 counts of bank fraud and conspiracy despite the DOJ's (US Attorney General) efforts to undermine its case.
 There are issues the DOJ withheld from the jury (1.7)

 Evidence and emails found on the server: